woa-vayu/POCOX3Pro-Guides/guide/English/additional-materials-en.md

 > [!NOTE]
 > This is recommended because this drive should not be modified, while some applications may try to write to it.

-- Download [ModemHide.vbs](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/1.0/ModemHide_V1.0.vbs) to your NABU
+- Download [ModemHide.vbs](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/1.0/ModemHide_V1.0.vbs) to your VAYU
 - Run it
 - Approve any UAC dialogs
 - Click `Yes` in the dialog box